spiderpig1297/kfile-over-icmp/README.md

 As we can see, the ICMP header is very small.
 If its not enough, its data must be the same between the reply and request packets, otherwise each side won't treat the packet as valid (hence won't print the famous `64 from 192.168.1.1 ...` output).

-Since injecting our data on one of the above fields is not possible without causing anomally in both sides, we have to find another way.
+Since injecting our data on one of the above fields is not possible without causing anomaly in both sides, we have to find another way.

 What if we will inject our data __after__ the end of the ICMP layer?